Pishgu: Universal Path Prediction Network Architecture for Real-time Cyber-physical Edge Systems: Introduction

 \section{Introduction}

-Path prediction is an essential task in many real-world computer vision applications \cite{wang2019exploring, georgiou2018moving}, which needs real-time analysis of the subjects and proper proactive decisions.
-It deals with predicting the paths of the subjects in a frame based on their movement in past few seconds.
-A wide range of computer vision applications in pedestrian safety, transportation safety, intelligent traffic monitoring, and video surveillance needs an accurate, robust, and efficient path-prediction algorithm.
-The applications vary from bird's-eye views for drone-related and environmental monitoring applications to high-angle views for safety, traffic monitoring, and surveillance application for humans and moving vehicles.
+Artificial Intelligence (AI) plays an essential role in many emerging Cyber-physical Systems (CPS), such as smart-video surveillance, traffic management, autonomous driving, anomaly detection, workers' safety, and many more.
+Path prediction is employed in many real-world computer vision applications \cite{wang2019exploring, georgiou2018moving, 9797078, kaur2022applications}, which need real-time analysis of the subjects and proper proactive decision-making working on CPS with limited resources \cite{9757168}.
+It predicts the paths of the subjects in a scene/frame based on their movement in the past few seconds.
+A wide range of computer vision applications for CPS in pedestrian safety, transportation safety, intelligent traffic monitoring, and video surveillance can benefit from an accurate, robust, and efficient path-prediction algorithm.
+The applications vary from a bird's-eye view for drone-related and environmental monitoring applications to a high-angle view for safety, traffic monitoring, and surveillance application for pedestrians and moving vehicles.
+However, there is a considerable gap between the research in this area and their real-world deployment on CPS; often, path prediction architectures only target a narrow domain and cannot generalize over different subjects and viewpoints.
+As a result, predicting the path for each domain, such as vehicle bird's-eye view, pedestrian bird's-eye view, or pedestrian high-angle view, requires a distinct architecture to work accurately.
+Each architecture has its unique requirements and dependencies, increasing the stress on the edge device's hardware and software sides.
+On the other hand, the research in this area needs to consider real-world limitations since current designs often have huge model sizes with millions of parameters, making their deployment on edge devices almost impossible.